Are you living and gardening in a cold climate? If so, you likely face some (or all) of the same challenges we do.

 Early First Day of Frost in the Fall

 Along with our late last frost date, we have an early first day of frost.
-For 2020, the Almanac says September 11th will be the first day of frost for Yellowknife in 2020.
+For 2022, the Almanac says September 11th will be the first day of frost for Yellowknife.

 Going by the Almanac’s predictions, we’ll have a growing season of about 102 days.
 Now I have to tell you that I do take these dates as an approximation.